bigwiv/Biopython-cn/chr10.rst

 Again a ``read()`` function is provided to read exactly one Prosite documentation record from the handle.

-10.4??Parsing Enzyme records
+10.4  Parsing Enzyme records
 ----------------------------

-ExPASy°Øs Enzyme database is a repository of information on enzyme nomenclature.
+ExPASy‚Äôs Enzyme database is a repository of information on enzyme nomenclature.
 A typical Enzyme record looks as follows:

 .. code:: verbatim